wilson-jetbloom/caniuse/README.md

 Sequence of mvp:

-0. Ping URL or make HTTP request on the schedule specified.
+0. Ping URL (or make HTTP request to URL alone) on the schedule specified.
 0. A file of specify URLs or IPs and how often to ping.
 0. Web page to specify URLs or IPs and how often to ping.

-0. Store data in a time-series database (InfluxDB).
+0. Store response data in a time-series database (InfluxDB).
 0. Web page to display line chart with anomalies.
 0. Web page to list anomaly dates and times (paged)

 0. Add GraphQL API to respond with the status of servers under watch.

-0. Add analytics to identify patterns, such as "don't plan on using this URL Fridays at 3pm because the system has been consistently down then".
+0. Add analytics (Machine Learning) to identify patterns, such as "don't plan on using this URL Fridays at 3pm because the system has been consistently down then".

 0. Respond to GraphQL API query with best time.